rjankovic/bifabrik/docs/tutorial/src_spark_df.md

-# Loading from a Spark dataframe
+# Loading from a Spark DataFrame

-If you already have your data prepared in a spark dataframe, you can pass it to bifabrik
+If you already have your data prepared in a Spark DataFrame, you can pass it to bifabrik

 ```python
 import bifabrik as bif